richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 #### Service Connection Objects
 The variables set in this section will be used to manage the Cognitive Search resources.

-Append the following code at the bottom of `Main`:
+Append the following code to the bottom of `Main`:

 ```
 var serviceEndpoint = new Uri($"https://{serviceName}.search.windows.net/");